AzureDataCommunity/UserGroupInfo/overview.md

 ### Find a group near you

-There are Azure Tech Groups all over the world.
+There are Azure Data Community groups all over the world.
 If you’d like help finding a group in your region, visit [Azure Data Community](https://aka.ms/datacommunity) to find a group near you.

 ### Join Azure Data Community Network of User Groups